 Do you want to be achieve success in life?
-Of course, you do; most likely, that is one of the reasons that you are in college.
+Most likely, that is one of the reasons that you are in college.
 But what does it really mean to be successful?
 How will you know when we have achieved success?

-Most of us have a vague idea of what success means to us, but that is not enough.
+Most of us have a vague idea of what success means to us, but a vague idea of success is not enough.
 Success is one of those intangible terms that many of us use without examining what we mean when we use it.

 The questions below are designed to help you create your personal definition of success.
-They will help you understand what success means to you and how you will know when you have achieved it.
-Answer the following questions and then create a plan to achieve success
+They will help you understand what success means to you and how you will recognize when you have achieved it.
+Answer the following questions and then create a plan to achieve success.

 Name someone who is successful: